howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 ### Testing subscriptions

-With all the code in place, it's time to test your realtime API ⚡️ You can do so by using two instances (i.e. tabs or windows) of the GraphQL Playground at once.
+With all the code in place, it's time to test your realtime API ⚡️ You can do so by using two instances (i.e. browser windows) of the GraphQL Playground at once.

 <Instruction>

-If you haven't already, restart the server by first killing it with **CTRL+C**, then run `node src/index.js` again.
+If you haven't already, restart the server by first killing it with **CTRL+C**, then run `npm run start` again.

 </Instruction>

 <Instruction>

-Next, open two browser windows and navigate both to the endpoint of your GraphQL server: [`http://localhost:4000`](http://localhost:4000).
+Next, open two browser windows and navigate both to the endpoint of your GraphQL server: [`http://localhost:3000/graphql`](http://localhost:3000/graphql).

 </Instruction>

-As you might guess, you'll use one Playground to send a subscription query and thereby create a permanent websocket connection to the server.
+As you might guess, you'll use one GraphiQL to send a subscription query and thereby create a permanent websocket connection to the server.
 The second one will be used to send a
 `post` mutation which triggers the subscription.

 <Instruction>

-In one Playground, send the following subscription:
+In one GraphiQL, send the following subscription:

 ```graphql
 subscription {